 While it doesn’t look like it, the Julius Kruttschnidt house was built in the 1860s as a Sonoran or American Territorial adobe home and later dressed up in Victorian trappings.
 It has been restored to its 1886 Victorian appearance and now serves as the Presidio Inn.

 The Rosalia Verdugo house is a transformed Sonoran-style building from 1877.
 The posts sticking out of the wall below the roofline were used to drain water off the original flat roof.
-Although they no longer served any purpose, they were left in place when the gabled roof was added.
+Although no longer serving any purpose, they were left in place when the gabled roof was added.
 The colors are charming, but thoroughly modern.

 The Steinfeld house was constructed around 1900 in California Mission Revival style with additional decoration.
 It was served briefly as the home of the original thirteen bachelors who founded the Owl’s Club.
 Today it houses offices.